 I don't know how much of the difference in thickness is natural, and how much is down to plucking.
 I suspect that at least some of it is natural but I have not seen any studies to support that yet.

 The gap between the eyebrows also tends to be wider in females.
-This may be down to plucking.
+This may also be down to plucking.

 Personally, when it comes to plucking, I recommend that you go for a classic eyebrow shape rather than a fashion eyebrow shape.
 This is because eyebrows often do not fully grow back after they have been plucked a few times.
 This can leave people with a fashion eyebrow shape long after the fashion has passed.

 If you want to do it yourself there are brow-plucking diagrams used in beauty manuals.
 The one you usually see is this:

 But there is a big problem with this diagram and that is that the 3 lines all start at the edge of the nostril.
 This is fine if you have average nostrils but if your nostrils are wider or narrower than average, all the other measurements are thrown out.

 Right in the middle between these 2 lines is the pupil line (B).
-This line doesn't point to a particular part of the eyebrow, it's just there to show you how far away the fourth line (D) should be and as you can see, D tells you where the end of the eyebrow should come to.
+This line doesn't point to a particular part of the eyebrow, it's just there to show you how far away the fourth line (D) should be (B to C is the same distance as C to D) and as you can see, D then tells you where the end of the eyebrow should come.